Zogist counter–revolution in Albania (1924)

 The Zogist counter-revolution in Albania was a counter-coup in Albania after the June Revolution, where Fan Noli overthrew Ahmet Zogu‘s Government.
-After six months, Zogu along with his Mati tribesmen and White Russian troops with Yugoslav aid, would re-enter Albania to take control of Albania.
+After six months, Zogu, along with his Mati tribesmen, Yugoslav forces and White Russian troops, would re-enter Albania to take control of the country.

 Background and June Revolution in Albania

 The June Uprising was split into two fronts: The Northern Front organized by the Committee of Kosovo and led by Kachak leader Hasan Prishtina which had supported Noli due to the rivalry between them and the government of Zogu, and the southern front which was led by Riza Cerova.
 The Uprising was strongly supported by Albanian Peasants.
 The Albanian peasantry appeared diverse.
 Part of them dreamed of owning a piece of land or expanding the small amount of land they owned.
 The rest wanted to be freed from heavy and numerous state obligations, such as the tithe, the jalap tax, the slavery tax, and other wastes of the feudal system.
 The Southern Front was composed of the Përmet Garrison and Volunteers from Skrapar.
 Following several Skirmishes against the government forces, Riza Cerova leading an armed group of ~120 men would take over Berat and would make his way to Tirana.
 In Kozare he encountered Osman Gazep who was sent from Tirana with a battalion to suppress the uprising.
 Following the Battle of Kozare, Cerova would defeat the Government Forces and would occupy Lushnje where he was attacked by Osman's forces again but managed to defeat them.
 Around this time the Vlora volunteers would arrive to assist the Uprising.
 With all of the southern forces, the rebels would occupy Tirana as Ahmet Zogu would flee to Yugoslavia.
 According to US estimates, 20 people were killed and 35 were injured on the northern front, while 6 people were killed and 15 were injured on the southern front.